 Meet our Team

 The Division of Business Development is a team of professionals dedicated to helping you succeed in creating or expanding your agricultural, food, or forestry business.
-Assistant Commissioner Keith Harrison and his team of agribusiness development consultants are prepared to help you in all phases of business development.
 Contact one of us today for more information on how we can help.

 Expertise: Food Manufacturing

 Prior to joining the department, Mike worked as a food marketing and product development consultant.
-With 36 years of experience in the food industry, he holds a Bachelors degree in Food Science from the University of Tennessee at Knoxville and a Masters of Science from Tennessee State University.
+With 36 years in the food industry, Mike holds a Bachelor of Science in Food Science from the University of Tennessee at Knoxville and a Master of Science from Tennessee State University.

 Expertise: Livestock, Meat Processing

 Wendy came on staff at the Tennessee Department of Agriculture in 2007 to manage livestock programs for the Tennessee Agriculture Enhancement Program.
 While still assisting with outreach efforts, she took over Livestock Marketing functions in 2009 working directly with producers marketing livestock off farm through retail as well as overseeing the Market News & Livestock Grading programs.
 She continues her work with livestock marketing, but has added business development priorities involving meat processors and the expansion of harvest capacity/processing in Tennessee.